 How Do I Make The Lithium Battery Last Longer?

 The Yeti batteries are rated at 500 cycles to 80% capacity.
 That means that when you’ve used the Yeti from 100 to 0%, 500 times, the total battery capacity will be at 80%.

-To increase the number of cycles you’ll get out of the battery before it loses that much of its total capacity, you can do a couple of things.
-Please note that this information is based on what I have read, and it’s not official information from Goal Zero.
+Please note that this information is based on what I have read and is not official information from Goal Zero.